 Some people, however, have a great dislike for running, which I understand.
 That’s why finding more creative ways of getting a cardio workout into your daily routine would really help you on your fitness journey.

 Q: Where can I use my jump ropes?

-A: It really depends on the material of your jump ropes.
-It’s best to check the reviews, but as a general rule, I’d rather use rubber-coated jump ropes on smoother surfaces.
-This prevents it from being buffed down, turning it into a more fragile and thinner jump rope.
+A: It really depends on the material.
+It’s best to check the reviews, but as a general rule, I’d rather use rubber-coated ropes on smoother surfaces.
+This prevents it from being buffed down, turning it into a more fragile and thinner one.

 Q: How do I adjust my cables?